vadimv/server-components/README.md

     static final class State { final int counter; State(final int counter) { this.counter = counter; } }
 ```

-When an event occurs on the client-side:
+This is how it works when an event occurs:
 - the browser's page sends the event data message to the server via WebSocket
 - the system fires its registered event handler's Java code

-An event handler's code usually sets a new application's state snapshot, calling one of the overloaded ``UseState<S>.accept()`` methods on the application state accessor.
+- an event handler's code sets a new application's state snapshot, calling the ``NewState.set()`` method.

 A new set state snapshot triggers the following sequence of actions:
 - the page's virtual DOM re-rendered on the server
 - the difference between the current and the previous DOM trees is calculated
 - the diff commands sent to the browser
-- the page's JavaScript program updates the presentation
+- the page's JS code updates the presentation

-The event handler's ``EventContext`` class parameter has a number of utility methods.

 Some types of browser events, like a mouse move, may fire a lot of events' invocations.
 Sending all these notifications over the network and processing them on the server side may cause the system's overload.